For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

 SHARING YOUR PERSONAL DATA

-We never share your personal data with third parties for the purposes of operating our business, delivering, improving, and customising our service and solutions
+We NEVER share your personal data with third parties for the purposes of operating our business, delivering, improving, and customising our service and solutions

 ACCESS TO YOUR PERSONAL DATA

-Newbury News Limited, at your request, can confirm what information we hold about you and how it is processed.
+Newbury News and Media Limited, at your request, can confirm what information we hold about you and how it is processed.
 If Newbury News Limited does hold personal data about you, you can request the following information:

 · Identity and the contact details of the person or organisation that has determined how and why to process your data.
 In some cases, this will be a representative in the EU.